Pointer (computer programming): C linked list

-Nil is the empty list, and Cons a (Link a) is a cons cell of type a with another link also of type a.
+where Nil is the empty list, and Cons a (LinkedList a) is a cons cell of type a with another link also of type a.

 The definition with references, however, is type-checked and does not use potentially confusing signal values.
 For this reason, data structures in C are usually dealt with via wrapper functions, which are carefully checked for correctness.

 Pass-by-address using pointers

 Pointers can be used to pass variables by their address, allowing their value to be changed.
 For example, consider the following C code: